barbagroup/bempp_exafmm_paper/repro-pack/README.md

 pip install git+git://github.com/exafmm/exafmm-t
 ```

+The installation will take several minutes on a normal workstation.

 **2. Clone this repo and install bempp_pbs**

 Next, clone this repo locally, change directory to this `repro-pack` folder: